The Captive City (1952 film): Background

-The screenplay of The Captive City was inspired by the Kefauver Committee's hearings.
-The television broadcast of the hearings attracted huge public interest and educated a broad audience about the issues of municipal corruption and organized crime.
-The tremendous success of the broadcast led to the production of a whole cycle of "exposé" crime films dealing with the dismantling of complex criminal organizations by law enforcement.
+The film's screenplay was inspired by the Kefauver Committee hearings of 1950-1951.
+The television broadcast of the hearings attracted great public interest and educated a broad audience about the issues of municipal corruption and organized crime.
+The success of the broadcast spurred the production of a cycle of exposé crime films dealing with the dismantling of complex criminal organizations by law-enforcement agencies.

-The Captive City had the blessing of senator Kefauver himself: Robert Wise took a print of the film to Washington D. C. to show to senator Kefauver, who not only endorsed it but even gives a written statement in the prologue and appears in the epilogue, cautioning audiences about the evils of organized crime.
+Robert Wise screened the film for Senator Estes Kefauver, who endorsed the film.
+Kefauver provides a written statement in the prologue and appears in the epilogue, cautioning audiences about the evils of organized crime.